Gleyber Torres Player Props: Yankees vs. Astros

-After hitting .256 with three doubles, a home run, two walks and four RBI in his past 10 games, Gleyber Torres and the New York Yankees face the Houston Astros (who will hand the ball to Hunter Brown) at 7:05 PM ET on Friday.
+The New York Yankees, including Gleyber Torres (.325 slugging percentage in past 10 games, including no home run), take on starting pitcher Justin Verlander and the Houston Astros at Yankee Stadium, Saturday at 1:05 PM ET.

-In his last game, he racked up two hits (going 2-for-3) against the Astros.
+In his last game he had a one-hit performance (1-for-4) against the Astros.

 Gleyber Torres Game Info & Props vs. the Astros